 All business capital gains — when you dispose of a business asset — are subject to CGT.
 This can include personal assets used in your business, for example, if you run your business from home.

 Above this level, personal and business capital gains must be reported on additional CGT pages in your self-assessment tax return.
-CGT is normally payable at 18% if your income is within the basic rate tax band (20% otherwise).
+CGT is normally payable at 10% if your income is within the basic rate tax band (20% otherwise).
 Note: prior to 2016/17, CGT was payable at 18% and 28%.